Laguna1989/obsidian_notes/tools/pluginval.md

 - Wait until tests complete
 - Click `save log`
 - Open log file, scroll to bottom and check for `ALL TESTS PASSED`

+## Command line Verification

+Can also be called from the #command-line